Are you already excited about Halloween? Then your kids will love this simple Spider Web Art Project.

 White crayons won’t collect dust in our house anymore.

-You can use them for writing secret messages, lunch box notes, or even learning the ABC.
-They can bring fun for every age group in the most creative ways.
+White crayons can bring fun for every age group in the most creative ways.

-This time we read “The very busy spider” by Eric Carle.
 It’s perfect for it because the spider web in the book also has a special texture.
 Here the link if you are interested in the book.